hornArts & Entertainment See also:

 Odd Music audio - 'Showcasing the sounds, music, and instruments of artists and artisans from around the globe.
 From gourd music to electronic odysseys, harp guitars to industrial insect metal, from the beautiful to the bizarre.'
 Includes audio samples of the various instruments and performers.

 Pandora Radio audio - Internet music radio.
 Enter an artist, song, or genre, and Pandora will automatically create a playlist of related music.
-Pandora offers both a free advertising-supported version (requires free registration) as well as several other listening options which require a paid subscription.
+Pandora offers a free advertising-supported version (requires free registration) as well as several other listening options which require a paid subscription.
 See also Yahoo!
 Music.
+For links to more radio stations, including Internet radio, see Useful Websites : NEWS / MEDIA.

-Piano Page - Links and information on the history of pianos, schools and college programs, piano care, performing, and much more.
-(Piano Technicians Guild).
+Piano Page - Links and information on piano care, buying a piano, the history of pianos, schools & college programs, performing, and more (Piano Technicians Guild).
 The Violin Page explains how to tune a violin, plus violin maintenance tips and violin fingering chart.
-The same site offers maintenance tips and more for flute, clarinet, saxophone, trumpet, or trombone.
-Scroll through the menu on the left to find additional information for your instrument (Children's Music Workshop; commercial site).
-See also Instrument How-Tos for information on repair and maintenance for brass, woodwind, percussion instruments; scroll to the bottom of the page to find the list of free online publications (School Band & Orchestra Magazine).
-A large assortment of Drumming Video Tutorialsvideo are available on the Drummerworld website (commercial site).
-Chordbook.com offers a handy Virtual Chord Book for guitar players (commercial site).
-For more on guitar, keyboard, fiddle, bass, percussion, mandolin, harmonica, dulcimer, and banjo, see Mel Bay Webzines, described above.
+The same site offers maintenance tips and more for flute, clarinet, saxophone, trumpet, or trombone, as well as advice on Purchasing a Guitar.
+Scroll through the menu on the left to find additional information for your instrument (Children's Music Workshop; site includes advertisements).
+Chordbook.com offers a handy Virtual Chord Book for guitar players (site includes advertisements).
+For more on guitar, keyboard, fiddle, bass, percussion, mandolin, harmonica, dulcimer, and banjo, see Mel Bay 'Sessions' Webzines, described above.
+A large assortment of Drumming Video Tutorialsvideo are available on the Drummerworld website (site includes advertisements).

 Plainfield Symphony - Concert schedule and contact information for the local symphony orchestra.

-Rolling Stone Artists audiovideo - An A to Z encyclopedia of current and past rock / pop musicians from Rolling Stone Magazine, with free bios, articles, reviews, audio tracks, videos, photos, and news; also searchable by artist, album, or song.
-(Commercial site)
+Rolling Stone Artists audiovideo - An A to Z encyclopedia of current and past rock & pop musicians from Rolling Stone Magazine, with free bios, articles, reviews, audio tracks, videos, photos, and news.
+(Site includes advertisements)

 Songwriters Hall of Fame audio - Honors and highlights the accomplishments of over 300 popular songwriters from a broad spectrum of styles, from Big Band to Rock, from Country to Broadway to R&B to Jazz and all other music genres, from every era dating back to Stephen Foster.
 The honorees range from George and Ira Gershwin to Hank Williams, from Duke Ellington to Bruce Springsteen, from Carole King to Stephen Sondheim.
 Includes biographies, photos, discography, audio clips, and more.
 (National Academy of Popular Music)